haam-community/haam-summer-school/docs/2025/teaching-material.md

 ### Day 1

-<span class="theory">Introduction to BASH (Thiseas C. Lamnidis)</span>
+<span class="theory">Introduction to bash (Thiseas C. Lamnidis)</span>

-For the content of this lecture please click the [BareBonesBash link](https://www.spaam-community.org/intro-to-ancient-metagenomics-book/bare-bones-bash.html).
+For the content of this lecture please refer to the [Intro to Ancient Metagenomics Book](https://www.spaam-community.org/intro-to-ancient-metagenomics-book/bare-bones-bash.html).

 <style>